-Figure 1. (a) Global distribution of ULVZs modified from (McNamara et al., 2010).
-Black box denotes the region of this study shown in (b). (b) Previous ULVZ detections in our study region are shown in black lines with numbers corresponding to: 1.
+Figure 1. (left) Lowermost mantle shear velocity heterogeneity from model S20RTS (Ritsema, XXXX) is shown by the shaded blue (higher than average wavespeeds) to red (lower than average speeds) colors.
+Black box denotes the region of this study, which is enlarged in the panel on the right.
+Two dVs contours are shown: -0.5% (orange) and -0.8% (red). (right) Six previous ULVZ mappings in our study region are shown by differently colored lines with numbers corresponding to: 1.
 Mori and Helmberger (1995); Kohler et al. (1997); 2.
 Revenaugh and Meyer (1997); 3.
 Avants et al. (2006a); Lay et al. (2006); 4.
 Hutko et al., (2009); 5.
 Courtier et al., (2007); 6.
-Cottaar and Romanowicz (2012).
-Background is the VS tomography model at 2750 km depth (Grand, 2002).
-Contours for the -0.8% VS are drawn in orange.
+Cottaar and Romanowicz (2012): 6a and 6b correspond to ULVZ locations that can explain some aspects of their data to the northeast of their preferred ULVZ location (which is outside our study region).
+Background is the VS tomography model shown in the globe on the left.
+The orange and red contours are as in the globe on the left.

 Figure 2. (a) Raypath geometry at 70 epicentral distance for ScS, pre-cursor (SdS) and post-cursor (ScscS) is predicted for a 15 km thick ULVZ with 30% VS reduction model relative to PREM (Dziewonski and Anderson, 1981). (b) Synthetic seismograms at 70 are calculated for ULVZs with different thicknesses using reflectivity method.
 Thick gray lines highlight the time variation of SdS and ScscS relative to ULVZ thickness. (c) Absolute differential travel times of SdS and ScscS relative to ScS, denoted as |TScS-SdS| and |TScscS-ScS| respectively, are calculated for ULVZ thicknesses up to 100 km, which illustrates the symmetry between pre-cursor and post-cursor relative to ScS.
 Gray error bar stands for the time difference of SdS between 70° and 85° to illustrate the pre-cursor time variation with respect to distance for different models.